richardschoen/iforgit/knowledge/srcgitcmd-checkout.md

 DESTFILE(*IFORGITMP)
 DESTOPT(*NONE)
 DSPCHKOUT(*BROWSE)
+SRCHASH(' ')
 ```
-They tell the command we simply want to check out the source member to the
+These parameters tell the command we simply want to check out the source member to the
 QTEMP/TMPSOURCE location and view it.

+**NOTE:** Make sure to specify a git source hash version by using the ```SRCHASH``` parameter.
+Blanks will return the most recently committed version of a source member.

-### Example checkout usage for simple QTEMP/TMPSOURCE simple member viewing with SEU/PDM
+#### Example checkout usage for simple QTEMP/TMPSOURCE simple member viewing with SEU/PDM
 ```
-/* Check out source member to QTEMP/TMPSOURCE(TMPSOURCE)                    */
+/* Check out source member HELLO to QTEMP/TMPSOURCE(TMPSOURCE) */
 /* We always create this source member during *CHECKOUT process */ /* When DESTOPT = *NONE, this is the member checked out to. */ /* Use this to view the TMPSOURCE member from QTEMP/TMPSOURCE source file */ IFORGIT/SRCGITCMD SRCFILE(GITTEST123/QRPGLESRC)
                   SRCMBR(HELLO)
                   IFSREPODIR(*LIBREPODTAARA)